What each platform actually is

 Data ownership.
 Every student record, every quiz result, every completion timestamp lives in your own WordPress database.
 You can export it, query it, build custom reports on it.
 With Teachable or Kajabi, you are dependent on their export tools — and their export formats — forever.

 Customisation depth.
-LearnDash integrates natively with the WordPress ecosystem: WooCommerce for checkout, BuddyBoss for community, Gravity Forms for custom onboarding, Zapier and Make for automation.
+LearnDash integrates natively with the WordPress plugin stack: WooCommerce for checkout, BuddyBoss for community, Gravity Forms for custom onboarding, Zapier and Make for automation.
 If you need something specific — a custom certificate generator, a corporate bulk enrolment system, an integration with your CRM — a WordPress developer can build it.

 No platform risk.
 Teachable and Kajabi have both undergone significant pricing changes and feature deprecations in the past three years.
 When a SaaS platform changes its pricing model, you pay more or you migrate — neither is free.
 On LearnDash, you control the upgrade timeline.